arenekosreal/plasma-ions-china/README.md

    cmake --build  build
    cmake --install build
    ```
+   There is no need to set `CMAKE_INSTALL_PREFIX`, because it will follow KDE's and not be configurable.
+That means most of the time it is `/usr`.
-   It is strongly recommended that you should create a package for your Linux Distribution.
+   So it is strongly recommended that you should create a package for your Linux Distribution.
    Because you do not want to mix files managed by package manager and yourself.

 4. Open KDE's weather widget (org.kde.plasma.weather) and search Chinese cities like Beijing, etc.